Some info has been automatically translated. Show original language

 Cottage in Kinlocheil

-5 out of 5 average rating, 209 reviews
+5 out of 5 average rating, 212 reviews

 Clickety-Clack Cottage

-Clickety-Clack is nestled at the head of Loch Eil, 10 miles from Fort William.
-Sleeps 4 persons maximum.
-Built in 2020, the cottage has beautiful views of the Loch and Ben Nevis.
+Clickety-Clack is nestled at the head of Loch Eil, 10 miles from Fort William, 6 miles from Glenfinnan.
+Sleeps 4 persons max.
+1 well behaved dog is permitted at the cottage with prior arrangement.
+We have beautiful views of the Loch and Ben Nevis.
 Perfect for couples and families and sits alongside the West Highland Railway line, the cottage is in the enviable position to watch the trains pass the front door.
-Directly off the main A830 means you are in a great spot to explore, car is essential in order to see the surrounding areas.
+Car is essential in order to see the surrounding areas.
 We have no direct Loch access

 Top guest favourite